ctkjose/ide-project/README.md

 >

-### Symbol Tree ###
+## Symbol Tree ##

-The Symbol Tree displays code symbols (functions, objects, etc) found in your source code.
+A new Symbol Tree that displays code symbols (functions, objects, etc) found in your source code.

 The Symbol Tree uses a grammar definition that can easily be modified to accommodate your needs.
-The first time this package is used a default grammar is placed in the file `~/.atom/exc_sym_grammer.js`.
+The first time this package is used a default grammar is placed in the file `~/.atom/exw_ide_sym_grammer.js`.
 Open this file to make your modifications and relaunch Atom.

 > The command `exw-ide:show-explorer` displays the Explorer Panel where symbols are displayed.